Ph.D. in Rhetoric & Composition

 All doctoral students are fully funded for a minimum of four years by departmental Graduate Teaching Assistant (GTA) positions or University Fellowships.

 All doctoral students teach for at least two semesters in the First-Year Composition Program.
 Many also have the opportunity to teach advanced writing, technical or business writing, writing about literature, and introductory literature courses.
 As a GTA you will gain valuable experience in designing your own writing course on a theme of your choosing.

-Many of our graduate students also pursue a range of professional opportunities in the English department or at the University of Louisville.
+Many of our PhD students also pursue a range of professional opportunities in the English department or at the University of Louisville.
 Such opportunities include the following GTA positions:

 - Assistant Director of Composition